singlasahil14/salient_imagenet/README.md

 # Welcome to Salient Imagenet

 Salient Imagenet is a dataset for testing the sensitivity of neural networks to different features.
 To achieve this, we first visualize the top-5 features used by a robust neural network to predict some class and annotate each feature as either core/spurious.
-Next, we add gaussian noise to the regions including these features and evaluate the drop in model performance to test the sensitivity of the model.
+Next, we add gaussian noise to the regions containing these features and evaluate the model performance on the noisy images to test the model sensitivity to different features.

 ## Prerequisites